Paul Horn’s Pop-Culture Overload

 Horn isn’t a garbage artist.
 He doesn’t process every material thing that crosses his path.
 This show confirmed for me how very specific his choices are.
 The same things are used over and over, which proves he’s not finding, he’s seeking.

 Horn can be a victim of the very trap he’s critiquing, with the pop-culture reference overload creating a vicious self-cannibalizing cycle.
 The irony of Horn’s work is that while its suburban detritus should make it easy to access, conceptually, its grounding in the cheap and throwaway materials makes it sometimes feel less-than.
 Art institutions don’t contextualize his work very easily, so Horn responds by creating his own worlds where you don’t expect to encounter “fine art” at all: hotel rooms, convenience stores, McDonald’s party rooms, and suburban lawns.
-By bringing you to such unlikely places and putting a drink in your hand, Horn hopes you’ll shed your assumptions and received notions of art and finally look at what’s in front of you.
+By bringing you to such unlikely places and putting a drink in your hand, Horn hopes you’ll shed your assumptions and perceived notions of art and finally look at what’s in front of you.

 For Garage Sale of Doom, the act of traveling 50 minutes outside of the city in order to see an art show that looked like a suburban house had vomited its contents onto its front yard was a surreal experience — one that I imagine was simpatico with other Paul Horn productions.
 In talking to the artist over the past several weeks, it feels like Horn is ready to come back from his fallow period.
 He’s currently working on, in collaboration with roving artist Jeff Wheeler, a prom-themed exhibition and party to be hosted in a functional basketball gymnasium and locker rooms.
 Whether it’s fully planned-out or ill-advised, I’m sure it’ll be a spectacle, if nothing else.